1313e/PRISM/docs/source/introduction.rst

 *PRISM* tries to tackle this problem by using the Bayes linear approach, the emulation technique and history matching to construct an approximation ('emulator') of any given model.
 The use of these techniques can be seen as special cases of Bayesian statistics, where limited model evaluations are combined with advanced regression techniques, covariances and probability calculations.
 *PRISM* is designed to easily facilitate and enhance existing MCMC methods by restricting plausible regions and exploring parameter space efficiently.
-However, *PRISM* can additionally be used as a standalone alternative to MCMC for model analysis, providing insight into the bahvior of complex scientific models.
+However, *PRISM* can additionally be used as a standalone alternative to MCMC for model analysis, providing insight into the behavior of complex scientific models.
 With *PRISM*, the time spent on evaluating a model is minimized, providing developers with an advanced model analysis for a fraction of the time required by more traditional methods.

 Why use PRISM?